intel-analytics/BigDL-2.x/docs/docs/known-issues.md

 train_data = train_data.withColumn("user_index", df_r_new["user_index"].cast(FloatType()))
 train_data = train_data.withColumn("item_index", df_r_new["item_index"].cast(FloatType()))
 ```
-Then the job will finish in about 30s, the GC is also disappeared.
+Then the job finish in about 30s, the GC is also disappeared.